Christian Yelich Player Props: Brewers vs. Braves

-Christian Yelich -- with an on-base percentage of .302 in his past 10 games, 69 points lower than his season-long percentage -- will be in action for the Milwaukee Brewers against the Atlanta Braves, with Bryce Elder on the mound, on July 23 at 2:10 PM ET.
+Christian Yelich -- hitting .390 in his past 10 games -- will be in action for the Milwaukee Brewers versus the Atlanta Braves, with Yonny Chirinos on the hill, on July 28 at 7:20 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Braves.
+In his most recent appearance, he went 1-for-4 with a double against the Reds.

 Christian Yelich Game Info & Props vs. the Braves